Active Learning Certificate Program

 • Complete the Module 3 final reflection assignment.

-Upon your completion of the above requirements, the CFE Team will review your program progress and attendance and decide whether or not you are eligible to receive your Certificate.
-Enrollment in the Active Learning Certificate Program does not guarantee receipt of the Active Learning Certificate.
+At the end of the semester, the CFE Team will review participants' program progress and attendance and award certificates to eligible participants.
+Enrollment in the Active Learning Certificate Program Course does not guarantee receipt of the Active Learning Certificate.

 Program Recognition

-If you successfully complete the Active Learning Certificate Program, you will receive the following forms of recognition:
+If you successfully complete the Active Learning Certificate Program Course, you will receive the following forms of recognition:

 • Pre-assignment of active learning classrooms during the schedule development period in upcoming semesters (for instructors of record)